suncoast-devs/handbook/lessons/sql-intro/index.md

 In our `Books` table, we will want to store specific details, such as the title, the primary author, the year published, and the genre of the book.
-We will name these columns `Title`, `PrimaryAuthor`, `YearPublished`, and `Genre`.
+We will name these columns `Title`, `PrimaryAuthor`, and `Genre`.
 In a language such as JavaScript, Ruby, or C# we would naturally define each of these as a `string` -- In a database, we have a few choices for the data type:

 - `char(N)` - The `N` represents the largest number of characters this column can store.
 If we supply _less_ than `N` characters the rest of the column will